robcodehub/marketplace-test/README.md

 In a new terminal, run the below script to start the app:
 `npm run start`

+There is also the option to run `npm run dev` which will run both the server and react scripts concurrently

 ### 4) View the app in development mode

 The app should now be running in development mode

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.
 You will also see any lint errors in the console.

-### Cypress Tests
+### 5) Cypress Tests

 To run Cypress tests, open a new terminal and run the below command:
 `npm run cypress:open`

-Tests for projects are in the `integration` folder in the `test_specs.js` file
+Tests for projects can be found in the `cypress/integration/__tests__` folder